Go back to the main characters page

 .
 His powers involve the manipulation of bone — his own and, if it became exposed, that of his enemies.

 Classification: Shaker; Shifter

 - Affably Evil: He is very cultured and polite even in the middle of a fight or asking for help as he slowly bleeds to death.
 He never killed women (Most of the time) or children and Jack mentions that he did everything possible to help people during the last time the Nine were in Brockton Bay.
 In his Odd Friendship with Lung in the Birdcage, he mentions casually that he preferred, rather than instilling fear in his subordinates through brute force, to simply make those that failed him disappear, leaving the survivors to remember what happened.

 - Badass: Marquis was fully capable of taking on an entire squad of Empire Eighty-Eight members and walking away.
 He was also able to take on most of New Wave at the same time, and only lost because he was protecting his daughter.

 - Bad with the Bone: His power is the manipulation of bone, both his and that of others if it's exposed.
-He is so adept with it and violates conservation of mass so blatantly it borders on Green Lantern Ring.
+He is adept with it and violates conservation of mass blatantly.

 - Body Horror: An inevitable result of his powers.